 Picking the right season to sell your home

 Historically, homes spend the least amount of time on the market in the spring and summer months.
 People are more likely to buy a home when it is nice out, as opposed to on a cold, snowy New England day.
 Staging your home and creating curb appeal is the easiest to do in the spring.
 You can simply add some flowers to your yard and fix up the lawn.
 Summer is also a good time to sell because families may want to move in before the school year begins.
 Sellers should shoot for selling in the warmer months, but they can still find success in the fall and the winter when working with the right agent.
+If you decide to sell in the winter, here are some tips and benefits of doing so.

 Ready to sell your home?
 Contact Century 21 North East